ACBob/VoxelThingEditorYeah/doc/editorFiles.md

     <max>, # The maximum value of the metadata
     <default> # The default value of the metadata
 ]
+"flags" = [ # This is a special property, that gets displayed in a separate tab.
+The value of each flag is 1 << index.
+    "Flag1",
+    "Flag2",
+    "Flag3"
+]

 ```

 `visualType` may be one of the following:
- - `sprite`: The entity will be displayed as a sprite.
+ - `sprite`: The entity will be displayed as a sprite that always faces the camera.
  - `model`: The entity will be displayed as a model.
 An additional `model` property must be specified.

 Entity metadata type may be one of the following: